MindaugasJasiunas/dice-game/README.md

 # Dice game

-Dice game written in vanilla Javascript.
+Dice game written using vanilla Javascript(ES5) and Flexbox for UI.

 ## Game UI